 Personal Experiences with VR at Warsaw Cafe

 I have been reading and even covering VR tech for a number of years without experiencing the technology beyond the old red-and-blue glasses and a stereoscopic screen of my Nintendo 3DS as well as Nvidia’s 3D Vision tech.
 So with me being quite mesmerized by these technologies using mostly just stereoscopic 3D, I knew virtual reality would be right up my alley.

 I actually had a chance to try out other VR headsets available and always missed out on the chance.
 During my time at the EGX Rezzed show I attended in London (I covered the event here) the VR headsets I saw were always packed with people on them or queued up ready to play whatever was offered.
 I also missed some other chances due to similar reasons at other locations, such as a artistic showcase at a gallery.

 ImperiumVR is really a cool place.
 It is small and no one was here besides me and the lady running the place or working there who helped me put on the OculusRift headgear and calibrate it so it fit perfectly on my head.
 She also introduce me to this crossbow training game first before I dived into the Superhot experience to get a small taste of how VR works.
-The place is worth checking out to anyone who lives or visits Warsaw.
-It is also fairly inexpensive and because of how it is located in the back of the strip, I imagine not too many people know about it, which is a shame.

 I actually found out there are other VR venues here including one that offers the option to use a number of headsets, such as HTC Vive, beyond just Oculus Rift.
 It is called VR Project, but I have not had a chance to go there yet and try it out.